 Does the center offer both inpatient and outpatient care?

-With inpatient programs, patients stay at the facility 24 hours a day and go through counseling sessions, group therapy and life skills instruction.
+With inpatient rehab programs, patients stay at the facility 24 hours a day and go through counseling sessions, group therapy, and life skills instruction.
 With outpatient programs, patients attend the facility during the day, anywhere from two to eight hours, and go home or to a sober living community at night.
-Outpatient programs often involve many of the same practices as inpatient programs, including support groups, individual therapy and workshops.
+Outpatient programs often involve many of the same practices as inpatient programs, including support groups, individual therapy, and workshops.
 Most require regular drug or alcohol tests.
-If you are grappling with a long-term addiction, you have a dual-diagnosis or you have a history of relapse, the best treatment plan is an inpatient program, followed by intesive outpatient treatment.
+If you are grappling with long-term addiction, you have a dual-diagnosis or you have a history of relapse, the best treatment plan is an inpatient program, followed by intensive outpatient treatment.
 Find a center that offers both for continuity of care.

-Most centers offer 35-day, 60-day and 90-day programs, depending the addiction and the individual’s specific needs.
+Most centers offer 35-day, 60-day, and 90-day programs, depending on the addiction and the individual’s specific needs.
 In general, the longer and more intense the drug or alcohol use, the longer the treatment program necessary to treat it.
-Centers with the best track records usually offer programs that last longer than 30 days and greatly increase your chances of sucessful long-term recovery.
+Centers with the best track records usually offer programs that last longer than 30 days and greatly increase your chances of successful long-term recovery.

 The time you spend in a treatment center will only be part of your recovery—you will also need support and services after you leave to help prevent relapse.
 Some recovery centers offer aftercare programs to help recovering addicts adjust to life free from dependence.
 These programs come in many forms, from ongoing support groups to extended care treatment facilities where patients live.